A Comprehensive Guide to CBD

 First this important note: all hemp products should be used only as directed on the label.
 Consult with a physician before use if you have a serious medical condition, use prescription medications, or are pregnant or nursing.
 Doctor’s advice should be sought before you take any supplemental dietary product.
 The statements contained herein have not been evaluated by the FDA.
 Hemp products are not intended to diagnose, treat, cure, or prevent any disease.

 Cannabis is one of a genus of plants known as Cannabaceae.
 There are two basic species of cannabis that are cultivated for human consumption: Cannabis indica and Cannabis sativa.
 A third, Cannabis ruderalis, is also noted, but that variety has primarily been cultivated for industrial hemp purposes in the past.
 Both Indica and Sativa varieties contain abundant amounts of cannabinoids, terpenes and flavonoids, depending on genetics, growing conditions and many other factors.

-The United States federal government considers marijuana to be a Class I controlled substance solely based on the THC content.
-However, many states in the country have instituted legislation to regulate its cultivation and allow its use as medicine.
-Some states have also legalized marijuana for recreational use.
+The United States federal government traditionally defined marijuana as a Class I controlled substance solely based on the THC content.
+However, many states in the USA have instituted legislation to regulate its cultivation and allow its use as medicine.
+Some states have also legalized cannabis for recreational use.
 Many more states have regulated medical marijuana laws for medicinal use of cannabis.

-CBD oil is a natural oil extracted from the flowers and leaves of the cannabis plant.
+Cannabis oil is a natural oil extracted from the flowers and leaves of the cannabis plant.
 It is used by people all over the world for a variety of wellness purposes.
 Depending on the formulation of a product, it may contain other beneficial components such as omega fatty acids, amino acids, vitamins, and minerals.
 CBD Oil is generally made from Type 3 cannabis flower that naturally contain THC in minute (non-intoxicating) quantities.
 It is the foundation of the explosion of CBD and other minor cannabinoid formulations in recent years.

 Let’s now compare some of the different types of CBD oil products.
 It’s important to remember that definitions have a tendency to evolve over time.

 Full spectrum CBD oil: As previously mentioned, there are other classes of compounds found in cannabis called terpenes and flavonoids.
-Raw PCR hemp extract contains these terpenes, flavonoids, and other cannabinoid compounds similar to CBD, including trace amounts of THC (>.3 %).
+Raw Type 3 cannabis extract contains these terpenes, flavonoids, and other cannabinoid compounds similar to CBD, including trace amounts of THC (>.3 %).
 Because it retains the natural balance of cannabinoids and terpenes found in the original plant, these products are considered full spectrum oils we find these products the most beneficial for medicinal use.